Appenzeller Cheese vs Taleggio Cheese

 Appenzeller's texture can be described as "firm".
 Taleggio's texture can be described as "soft, slightly melting under the rind, firmer towards the center".

-Appenzeller Cheese has a piquant, tangy flavor.
-Taleggio Cheese has a sweet, delicate, slightly sour flavor.
+Appenzeller Cheese has a piquant, tangy taste.
+Appenzeller's aroma can be described as "strong".
+Taleggio Cheese has a sweet, delicate, slightly sour taste.
 Taleggio's aroma can be described as "herbaceous, aromatic".

 Appearance and Aging